dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 **How can these hyperparameters be found quickly and efficiently with an advanced task scheduler like Dask?** Parallelism will pose some challenges, but the Dask architecture enables some advanced algorithms.

+*Note: This post presumes knowledge of Dask basics.
+This material is covered in Dask's documentation on [Why Dask?], a ~15 minute [video introduction to Dask][yt-dask-intro], a [video introduction to Dask-ML][dask-ml-intro] or [a blog post I wrote][dask-UW-cluster] after discovering Dask.*

 ## Contributions